-because of the fall in

-late 2008.
+...overshadowing all else this year has been the effects of the collapse in financial markets in late 2008.
 Pension schemes have inevitably been affected by all this turmoil, not simply because of the volatility in investment markets but also because of the fall in interest rates.
-This has impacted the ITB Funds, which although it has performed far better than many other pension schemes has still nonetheless seen a significant reduction in the market value of its investments.